2026 Cypriot legislative election: ALMA – Citizens for Cyprus

 ALMA (an acronym for Dignity, Accountability, Reform, and Development) is a new political movement founded in May 2025 by former Auditor General Odysseas Michaelides.
-Positioned within the reformist center and opposition space, ALMA was established with the aim of achieving systemic restructuring and political transparency in Cyprus.
+Positioned within the reformist centre and opposition space, ALMA was established with the aim of achieving systemic restructuring and political transparency in Cyprus.
 The party has announced its intention to contest the 2026 legislative elections as its first electoral test, with Michaelides aiming for a strong parliamentary presence as a step toward a potential presidential bid in 2028.
 ALMA advocates for a federal solution to the Cyprus problem in line with UN resolutions and EU principles, and has drawn speculation about future alliances, particularly with MP Irene Charalambidou, a known supporter of Michaelides who has distanced herself from her current party AKEL.

+Volt Cyprus

+Volt is a new political party that forms part of the pan-European Volt Europa movement and presents itself as strongly pro-European and progressive.
+This is the first time it is standing in the general election, and in February it unveiled its list of 56 candidates.
+The average age of the candidates is 48.8, and 41.1% of the list are women.
+Volt's MP Alexandra Attalides, originally elected as a member of Movement of Ecologists – Citizens' Cooperation, is standing for re-election in the Nicosia district.
+The party advocates for the immediate resumption and intensification of talks toward a bi-zonal, bi-communal federation with political equality, based on UN resolutions and the European acquis.

+Retiring MPs

+18 MPs are not seeking reelection.